Washington County mystery: How did St. George man end up fatally crushed between truck and trailer?

 Washington County sheriffs deputies have a deadly mystery on their hands: What caused an unattended accident in which a man was crushed between his pickup truck and a utility trailer?

 Sheriff’s Lt.
-Dave Crouse said deputies found the man pinned between his Ford F-350 pickup and a fifth-wheel style dump trailer loaded with gravel at 3:39 p.m.
+Dave Crouse said deputies found Kirt Clive Bunker, 56, of St. George pinned between his Ford F-350 pickup and a fifth-wheel style dump trailer loaded with gravel at 3:39 p.m.
 Tuesday near the town of Veyo, along the 600 block of Chad Ranch Road.

-A co-worker, concerned about his whereabouts, had called the sheriff’s office.
+A co-worker, concerned about Bunker’s whereabouts, had called the sheriff’s office.
 He provided a general location where he believed the 56-year-old victim was working, spreading gravel along a road bed.

-Crouse whatever the tragic genesis, evidence seemed to indicate that the trailer rolled forward, trapping the man, who was standing in the gap between the trailer and rear of the pickup truck at the time.
+Crouse said whatever the tragic genesis, evidence seemed to indicate that the trailer rolled forward, trapping Bunker, who was standing in the gap between the trailer and rear of the pickup truck at the time.

 Deputies believe the accident had occurred no more than 20 minutes prior to their arrival, Crouse said.